qcksaporna/HOA4.1_Saporna/README.md

 ---
-- name: Collect log files from the Control node
+- name: Collect logs from the Control node using journalctl
   hosts: control-node
   gather_facts: false
+  become: yes
   tasks:
     - name: Ensure the log directory exists on the Manage node
       file: